rocky/p5-B-DeparseTree/doc/notes.md

 Separating formatting the string is also helful to understanding how a node got its way, and paves the way for more complex formatting descisions.

+# Swapping out Node and Syntax tree for String-oriented routines.

+The focus of code right now has been for handling this new feature.
+However I believe it would be a good replacement for `B::Deparse` because of its modularity, and ease with which you can see what's going on.
+The template specifiers assists separation in traversing code from building string.

+Although we produce a full program right now, we can speed thing up by not storing the additional tree information.
+For that you would use the OO aspect and replace SyntaxTree and Node with suitable stripped down replacements.